dpraen/mortor-new/site/content/products.md

     alt: Coffee beans
     image: /img/products/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Darren Lawrence
     quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+      Paraweb converted my WordPress installation into modern, static site with a git based CMS.
+It led to a 10x increase in speed.
-  - author: Philipp Trommler
+  - author: Phil Beck
     quote: >-
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+      I have had a 30% increase in sales thanks to Paraweb's marketing automation consulting.
 full_image: /img/products/products-full-width.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Consulting Plans
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    Whether you need to convert a legacy website to modern technology, implement an SEO strategy or get into marketing automation, we have a plan for you.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: >-
+        If you have a WordPress site and you have been hacked, or your site has died under load, this is perfect for you.
+We will convert your site into blazing fast Hugo templates and reduce your hosting while making your site better.
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
+        - Consultation
+        - conversion
+        - and migration
+        - as well as free hosting
-      plan: Small
+      plan: Conversion
-      price: '50'
+      price: '3000'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: >-
+        Utilizing a website properly can be challenging.
+With our expertise, as well as our partners' expertise in SEO and Marketing Automation, you can make the most of the digital space.
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
+        - SEO
+        - Analytics and Marketing Automation consulting and implementation
+        - depending on specifications.
-      plan: Big
+      plan: 'SEO, Analytics, M/A'
-      price: '80'
+      price: '15000'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: >-
+        Need a web site?
+We can help.
+Get a site built with the latest technology and that is up to modern standards.
+We will also host your site for free with a Git based CMS.
       items:
+        - Design consultation
-        - Whatever you need
+        - Implementation
-        - Green or roasted beans
-        - Unlimited varieties
+        - Follow up
-      plan: Custom
+      plan: New websites
-      price: '?'
+      price: POA
 ---